interlay/interbtc-spec/interbtc-spec/docs/source/spec/redeem.rst

 The failed vault is banned from further issue, redeem and replace requests for a pre-defined time period (:ref:`punishmentDelay` as defined in :ref:`vault-registry`).

 The user is able to choose between reimbursement and retrying.
 If the user chooses the retry, it gets back the tokens, and a punishment fee is transferred from the vault to the user.
 If the user chooses reimbursement, then he receives the equivalent worth of the tokens in collateral, plus a punishment fee.
 In this case, the tokens are transferred from the user to the vault.
-In either case, the vault may also be slashed an additional punishment that goes to the fee pool.
+In either case, the vault may also be slashed an additional fee.

 With the SLA model additions, the punishment fee paid to the user stays constant (i.e., the user always receives the punishment fee of e.g. 10%).
 However, vaults may be slashed more than the punishment fee, as determined by the SLA.
-The surplus slashed collateral is routed into the Parachain Fee pool and handled like regular fee income.
-For example, if the vault is punished with 20%, 10% punishment fee is paid to the user and 10% is paid to the fee pool.
+The surplus slashed collateral may be transferred to the liquidation vault or to the redeemer's free balance.

 Specification